facebook/react-native/README.md

 ## Native iOS Components

-With React Native, you can use the standard platform components such as UITabBar and UINavigationController on iOS.
+With React Native, you can use the standard platform components such as `UITabBar` and `UINavigationController` on iOS.
 This gives your app a consistent look and feel with the rest of the platform ecosystem, and keeps the quality bar high.
-These components are easily incorporated into your app using their React component counterparts, such as TabBarIOS and NavigatorIOS.
+These components are easily incorporated into your app using their React component counterparts, such as _TabBarIOS_ and _NavigatorIOS_.

 ```javascript
 var React = require('react-native');